Purity for flat cohomology

 \bpf The claim about \eqref{eqn:baby-tilting-supports} follows from the rest and the cohomology with supports triangle.

-By, for instance, \cite{BC19}*{2.3.1, 2.3.4}, base change to the $\varpi$-adic completion of $A$ changes neither $\Idem(U)$ nor $R\Gamma_\et(U, G)$, so we assume that $A$ is $\varpi$-adically complete and, in particular, perfectoid.
-The $p$-power map of any ring induces a compatible with orthogonality bijection on idempotents, so the claim about $\Idem(U)$ when $U$ is either $\Spec(A)$ or $\Spec(A[\f 1\varpi])$ follows from the functorial, compatible, multiplicative isomorphisms \eqref{monoid-id} and \eqref{monoid-id-pi}, namely, from
+By, for instance, \cite{BC19}*{Theorems 2.3.1 and 2.3.4}, base change to the $\varpi$-adic completion of $A$ changes neither $\Idem(U)$ nor $R\Gamma_\et(U, G)$, so we assume that $A$ is $\varpi$-adically complete and, in particular, perfectoid.
+The $p$-power map of any ring induces the identity map on the set of idempotents of that ring, so the claim about $\Idem(U)$ when $U$ is either $\Spec(A)$ or $\Spec(A[\f 1\varpi])$ follows from the functorial, compatible, multiplicative isomorphisms \eqref{monoid-id} and \eqref{monoid-id-pi}, namely, from

 For a general $U$, by glueing and limit arguments, giving an idempotent on $U$ amounts to giving an idempotent $e$ on $A[\f 1\varpi]$ together with a compatible under pullback system of idempotents $e_B$ on the localizations $\wt{B}$ of $A$ along variable principal affine opens $\Spec(B) \subset U_{A/\varpi} \subset \Spec(A/\varpi)$ subject to the condition that after inverting $\varpi$ each $e_B$ agrees with the pullback of $e$.
-Moreover, by Beauville--Laszlo glueing \cite{SP}*{\href{https://stacks.math.columbia.edu/tag/0BNR}{0BNR}},\footnote{In this proof, one may avoid the Beauville--Laszlo glueing by replacing $\wt{B}$ by its $\varpi$-Henselization and using \cite{BC19}*{2.3.1} again (resp.,~\cite{BC19}*{2.3.4} for $R\Gamma_\et$ in place of $\Idem$), but this comes at the expense of having to consider self-intersections in the limit arguments.
+Moreover, by Beauville--Laszlo glueing \cite{SP}*{Lemma~\href{https://stacks.math.columbia.edu/tag/0BNR}{0BNR}},\footnote{In this proof, one may avoid the Beauville--Laszlo glueing by replacing $\wt{B}$ by its $\varpi$-Henselization and using \cite{BC19}*{Theorem~2.3.1} again (resp.,~\cite{BC19}*{Theorem~2.3.4} for $R\Gamma_\et$ in place of $\Idem$), but this comes at the expense of having to consider self-intersections in the limit arguments.
 The use of the Beauville--Laszlo technique was suggested by Arnab Kundu.} in this description we may replace $\wt{B}$ by its $\varpi$-adic completion.
 By \Cref{cor:ind-etale}, this completion is perfectoid and, by \eqref{same-mod-pi}, its tilt is the $\varpi^\flat$-adic completion of the localization of $A^\flat$ along $\Spec(B)$.
 Thus, the analogous description of the idempotents on $U^\flat$ and the settled cases $U = \Spec(A)$ and $U = \Spec(A[\f 1\varpi])$ give the desired functorial identification $\Idem(U) \cong \Idem(U^\flat)$ that is compatible with orthogonality.